kflinderman/Hassio/README.md

   * Red Night Theme

 # To Do List

-## Code to Fix
-* Bayesian Prediciton is off.
-This need either adjustment or an alternative to actually meet what I want.
-Ultimately I'm trying to use this as a presence detection where I don't have motion sensors, and it hasn't been doing a great job of that.
-* Figure out more to do with knowledge of visitors.
-Right now it just changes the typical usage of a single light and reminds me to change the Ecobee so they do not get too cold/hot where the guest room is.
-* Fix Lightpack python code.
-It just doesn't work the way I want it to.
-* Create a remote control for the vacuum.
-The capabilities are there, I just need to write the code.
-* Use the counter integration better.
-I only just found out about the counter integration, and it could solve the problem where I have some values that are reset on a HA reset.
-* Fix Alexa.
-Emulated Hue has not worked for a while, I think I have to setup a custom skill.
-* Fix Thingy:52 to reconnect if it loses connection or does not connect.
-* MQTT has been inconsistant for the Plant and Dog Sensor.

 ## Things to Add
 * Upstairs hallway 3-way light switch - No neutral wire available